Spin-orbit interaction in tubular prismatic nanowires: Results

-In the case of the triangular shell, the six states localized in the facets [Fig.\ \ref{fig:L}(b)] can be described as follows: The first four transverse states, situated above the $\Delta_{\mathrm{Tri}}$ gap, form a 4-fold degenerate level, which gives rise to the 4-fold degenerate parabolic state ($l=3$) in Fig.\ \ref{fig:energy_kz}(b).
-The remaining two side-localized states are 2-fold degenerate, resulting in double parabolic states ($l=4$) in the 3D structure.
-In contrast, for the Tri-Hex shell, the states above the $\Delta_{\mathrm{Tri-Hex}}$ gap are also localized in the corners [Fig.\ \ref{fig:L}(c)].
-Although these states are formally 4- and 2-fold degenerate, the energy separation between these levels is so small [Fig.\ \ref{fig:energy}(c)] that they almost align and when considering infinite shells, lead to 6-fold quasi-degenerate parabolic states ($l=3$ and $l=4$) in Fig.\ \ref{fig:energy_kz}(c).
+In the case of the triangular shell, the six states localized in the facets [Fig.\ \ref{fig:L}(b)] can be described as follows: The first four transverse states, situated above the $\Delta_{\mathrm{Tri}}$ gap, form a fourfold degenerate level, which gives rise to the fourfold degenerate parabolic state ($l=3$) in Fig.\ \ref{fig:energy_kz}(b).
+The remaining two side-localized states are twofold degenerate, resulting in double parabolic states ($l=4$) in the 3D structure.
+In contrast, for the Tri-Hex shell, the states above the $\Delta_{\mathrm{Tri\textrm{-}Hex}}$ gap are also localized in the corners [Fig.\ \ref{fig:L}(c)].
+Although these states are formally four- and twofold degenerate, the energy separation between these levels is so small [Fig.\ \ref{fig:energy}(c)] that they almost align and when considering infinite shells, lead to sixfold quasidegenerate parabolic states ($l=3$ and $l=4$) in Fig.\ \ref{fig:energy_kz}(c).